BRC Website Home

 41313 was initially purchased to provide a change of boiler for Class 2 2-6-0 46447, and to provide valuable other spares.
 41313 has a good set of tyres and its pony truck needs less attention than the one on 46447.
 For 14 years of its working life 41313 was a Southern Region engine, and the relatively good condition of its boiler and firebox reflects the care and attention paid by the Southern Region to water treatment and to the regularity of boiler wash-outs.

-The Ivatt Trust has came to a long-term agreement with the Isle of Wight Steam Railway, that will see 41313 and her sister locomotive 41298 restored for use on the Isle of Wight.
-So, some forty years after an initial plan to introduce BR Standard Class 2MT locomotives to the island, a similar class of locomotive will hopefully shortly be making their mark on the island.
-With the successful launch into service of 46447 at the East Somerset Railway; an agreement has been drawn up between the ESR and the IOSWSR for No. 41313 to be restored at Cranmore.
-A target of 2017 has been set for No. 41313 to be in steam.
+The Ivatt Trust came to an agreement with the Isle of Wight Steam Railway, that saw 41313 and her sister locomotive 41298 restored for use on the Isle of Wight, with ownership transered to the IoWSR.
+Some forty years after an initial plan to introduce BR Standard Class 2MT locomotives to the island, a similar class of locomotive are now making their mark on the island.
+With the successful launch into service of 46447 at the East Somerset Railway; an agreement was been drawn up between the ESR and the IOSWSR for No. 41313 to be restored at Cranmore, this was achieved in June 2017 with the loco run in at Cranmore.
+On the 24th October the 41313 was moved back to the Isle of Wight.

 |Builder :-||BR(M)||Date Built :-||1952||Origin :-||BR|